imandrealombardo/FACT-AI/README.md

 # Reproducibility of Exacerbating Algorithmic Bias through Fairness Attacks
-This repository contains code for reproducing the experiments in the [Exacerbating Algorithmic Bias through Fairness Attacks](https://arxiv.org/pdf/2012.08723.pdf) paper as part of the [Machine Learning Reproducibility Challenge] (https://paperswithcode.com/rc2021).
+This repository contains code for reproducing the experiments in the [Exacerbating Algorithmic Bias through Fairness Attacks](https://arxiv.org/pdf/2012.08723.pdf) paper as part of the [Machine Learning Reproducibility Challenge](https://paperswithcode.com/rc2021).
 Please cite the original paper if you find this useful:
 ```
 @article{mehrabi2020exacerbating,